ActivityPub: This ain’t it, Chief

 Boom!
 You now have a user profile in the Fediverse.
 That’s it.
 No Mastodon account needed!

 You can now – as this “user” – send messages to Mastodon or any server in the Fediverse!
 There is no authentication or verification that you are a real person!

 RSS and comments FTW!

-Why not just use RSS like we always have, and native comments?
+The ActivityPub specification has not been updated in years now.
+And in my opinion fails to provide a lot of the freedoms good old RSS and comments do.
 Any comment you make on this post will be a part of this website.
 I can take all the comments and blog posts in this portable format and move it to any host or any domain that I choose.
 And I’m free to change my domain to something totally different and do a

 301 redirect from the old to new domain.